junwatu/openai-tokens-dashboard/blog/README.md

 In the next section, we will delve into why GridDB, Node.js, and React are chosen as the technologies to build this dashboard, and how they contribute to achieving these benefits.

-## Technology Selection: Why GridDB, Node.js, and React\*\*
+## Why GridDB, Node.js, and React

 The choice of technology is crucial in building an efficient and user-friendly Tokens Usage Dashboard.
-For this project, we have chosen GridDB, Node.js, and React as our primary technologies.
+For this project, we have chosen **GridDB**, **Node.js**, and **React** as our primary technologies.
 Here's why:

 ### GridDB

-GridDB is a highly scalable, in-memory NoSQL time series database optimized for IoT and Big Data.
+[GridDB](https://griddb.net) is a highly scalable, in-memory NoSQL time series database optimized for IoT and Big Data.
 It's well-suited for storing and retrieving large amounts of structured data, making it a perfect fit for managing and tracking token usage data over time.

 Key advantages include:

 -   **Scalability**: GridDB provides excellent scalability, making it capable of handling a large volume of data with ease.
 This is crucial for monitoring token usage in real-time and storing historical data for trend analysis.
 -   **Speed**: As an in-memory database, GridDB offers fast data processing capabilities.
 This ensures timely updates and quick responses, which are essential for real-time monitoring and immediate decision-making.